 Conclusion

 These are some of the factors the Lord has used to facilitate rapidly multiplying disciple-making movements in our African and Asian contexts.
 We believe these things could be useful and used by God in any context.
 God is a God of movement.
 So we challenge you to open your heart toward the leading of the Holy Spirit.
 Maintain intentional obedience to God’s word.
 Stay committed to communicate the gospel of the Kingdom – without adding to or subtracting from the Truth.
 And when God starts moving, remember to give him all the glory because without him we can do nothing.
 In all things and at all times God’s glory must increase and we must decrease.
 To him be the glory for ever and ever.

+Questions for Reflection

+How might you harness the power of pre-existing social bonds for church planting in your context?

 What would a “focus on movements” look like in your ministry?